SharKingStudios/Tadpole-FPV/README.md

-# Tadpole FPV
+# Tadpole FPV Drone
-A small FPV drone that has a custom transmitter PCB.
+A small FPV drone that has a custom cost effective transmitter PCB.